• PeopleConnect

 It’s obvious: When central IT takes over all tasks related to MS Teams, it not only deals with configuration and administration, but also takes care of the daily problems and requests of all users.
 MS Teams is just one of many business applications.
 The larger the company, the more extensive the mountain of tasks.

 The biggest shortcoming is that with a centralized approach, local IT staff at the sites lack the permissions to help on-site with day-to-day issues.
-They don’t have access to the Teams Admin Center or the Azure AD Portal.
+They don’t have access to the Teams Admin Center or the Entra ID Portal.

 Access to the Teams Admin Center is typically limited to IT administrators or a specialized IT department responsible for managing Microsoft Teams in the enterprise.